 Members of the council have direct control over the council's financial and operating policies.
-The total of members' allowances paid in 2016/17 is shown in note 11.
+The total of members' allowances paid in 2017/18 is shown in note 11.
 No member or officer has declared an interest with any outside commercial organisation.
-Several members serve officially on bodies that receive major grants from the council and these are listed below.
+Several members serve officially on bodies that receive major grants from the council.